Casey Moss: Career

-Moss began his acting career on May 3, 2013, by joining the NBC soap opera, Days of Our Lives.
+Moss began his acting career in 2013 by joining the NBC soap opera, Days of our Lives.
 Prior to that, in 2012, he had modeled for James Tudor underwear.
 He is also in a band called "Eyes of One."
 They released their first EP, "Reconnection," in May 2014.
 In June 2015, Moss was announced as Jonathan Lipnicki's replacement as Tyler Dean on the teen television series, Youthful Daze.
-In December 2016, he was cast in the film 'The Last Champion' as Scott Baker.
-The movie was directed by Glenn Withrow.
+In December 2016, he was cast in the film The Last Champion as Scott Baker.
+The film was directed by Glenn Withrow.

 Personal life

 Moss was born in Hanford, California, on November 16, 1993.
 At the age of 16, he moved to Los Angeles with his father to pursue a career in music.
 In his spare time, he plays as much music as possible.

-He has been dating his former Days of Our Lives co-star True O'Brien since 2015.
+He has been dating his former Days of our Lives co-star True O'Brien since 2015.
 In 2022, the couple announced their engagement.
+The couple were married on May 25, 2025.